madhavi-chavva/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Research on Best practices for writing Dockerfiles
-refered from the link [best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) 1.Create **ephemeal** containers. ephemeal means containers can be stoped and destroyed and rebuilt and replaced with minimum set up and configuration.
+refered from the link [best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
+- Create **ephemeal** containers. ephemeal means containers can be stoped and destroyed and rebuilt and replaced with minimum set up and configuration.
-2.Build from a remote build context,using dockerfile from **stdin** 3.Exclude with **.dockerignore** :exclude the file not relevant to docker build, without reconstructing source repository, use .dockerignore similar to .gitignore files
+- Build from a remote build context,using dockerfile from **stdin**
+- Exclude with **.dockerignore** :exclude the file not relevant to docker build, without reconstructing source repository, use .dockerignore similar to .gitignore       files
-4.Use **multi-stage** build: it allows to reduce the size of your final image,without struggling to reduce number of intermediate layers and files.
+- Use **multi-stage** build: it allows to reduce the size of your final image,without struggling to reduce number of intermediate layers and files.
-5.Don't install unnecessary packages.
+- Don't install unnecessary packages.
-6.Decoupling the application
+- Decoupling the application
-7.Minimixe the number of layers
+- Minimixe the number of layers
-8.Sort multi-line arguments.
+- Sort multi-line arguments.

-## Use nulti-stage building for a dockerfile build.
+## Use Multi-stage building for a dockerfile build.

 One excellent benefit of multi-stage Docker builds is that it reduces the number of dependencies and unnecessary packages in the image, reducing the attack surface and improving security.
 In addition, it keeps the build clean and lean by having only the things required to run your application in production.
+With multi-stage builds, you use multiple **FROM** statements in your dockerfile.Each **FROM** instruction can use a different base, and each of them begins a new stage of the build. you can selectively copy aetifacts from one stage to another,leaving behind everything you don't want in the final image.

 ```docker
   # syntax=docker/dockerfile:1.4